Brett208/OP2MissionRisingFromTheAshes/Readme.txt

 ** Bugs

- * If you load a saved version of the game and check the mission objectives, the game will crash.

  * If you launch the evacuation module you actually lose the scenario instead of winning.

  * If you destory the AI's Vehicle Factor and the AI's ConVec that builds new structures,